RIDE FAQ

 What if I don't want to ride over the Hoan Bridge?

 No worries!
-You have many options:
+You have options:

 1. For riders looking for a shorter course, enjoy the 1.5-mile Arts Path around Lake Shore State Park from 8:30-10:30 a.m.
 This short-distance ride offers greater access to riders of all ages and abilities, specially designed with families in mind.